yousamasham/yousamasham/README.md

 ## I'm a Creator and a Student!

-- 🔭 I just developed my first personal website: [yousam.ml][website]!
+- 🔭 I just developed my first personal website: [yousam.tk][website]!
 - 🌱 I'm currently familiarizing myself with machine learning 👨‍💻
 - 🥅 2021 Goals: Become more active on GitHub and starting new projects
 - ⚡ Fun fact: I know how to play drums and trombone